Andy Baraghani: Personal life

 Baraghani is gay.
-He lives with his partner Keith Pollock, whom he met while they were employed by Condé Nast.
+He lives with his husband Keith Pollock, whom he met while they were employed by Condé Nast.
 Pollock has worked as an executive of Architectural Digest and West Elm, a brand of houseware stores.
+They met in 2017, and after a period of "flirty friendship," they began dating.
+Pollock proposed in March 2023, and just over a year later, they married in New York.

-Baraghani stated in a Bon Appétit article that he had only worked in a kitchen with one other man who was openly gay, despite cooking in "male-led" kitchens through his career, and felt as though kitchens "weren't exactly environments that encouraged me to come out" due to cultural norms of the profession.
+Baraghani stated in a Bon Appétit article that he had only worked in a kitchen with one other man who was openly gay, despite cooking in "male-led" kitchens through his career, and he felt as though kitchens "weren't exactly environments that encouraged me to come out" due to cultural norms of the profession.